maciejzj/personal-website/posts/vim-lsp-and-autocompletion.md

 editor is not strictly bound to the way it gets code analysis.
 Other advantage of LSP is that you can easily switch servers for different languages so your not bound to a single program.
-With Lsp you can get rich autocompletion, code navigation, refactoring, hovers and even more with great setup flexibility.
+With LSP you can get rich autocompletion, code navigation, refactoring, hovers and even more with great setup flexibility.

 This idea was soon incorporated into Vim and now we can finally take a look at